ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

   sets with again its arguments and logic.
 CIFAR-10/100, ImageNet, and ImageNet-200 are available, for instance.
 * a PyTorch loss such as the torch.nn.CrossEntropyLoss
-* a dictionary containing the optimization procedure, namely a scheduler and an optimizer.
-Many procedures are available at `torch_uncertainty/optimization_procedures.py <https://github.com/ENSTA-U2IS-AI/torch-uncertainty/blob/main/torch_uncertainty/optimization_procedures.py>`_
+* a dictionary containing the optimization recipe, namely a scheduler and an optimizer.
+Many procedures are available at `torch_uncertainty/optim_recipes.py <https://github.com/ENSTA-U2IS-AI/torch-uncertainty/blob/main/torch_uncertainty/optim_recipes.py>`_

 * the path to the data and logs folder, in the example below, the root of the library
 * and finally, the name of your model (used for logs)